verhovsky/books-futures-explained/src/3_generators_async_await.md

 >well written and I can recommend reading through it (it talks as much about
 >async/await as it does about generators).

-## Why generators?
+## Why learn about generators?

 Generators/yield and async/await are so similar that once you understand one you should be able to understand the other.

 It's much easier for me to provide runnable and short examples using Generators instead of Futures which require us to introduce a lot of concepts now that we'll cover later just to show an example.

+Async/await works like generators but instead of returning a generator it returns a special object implementing the Future trait.

 A small bonus is that you'll have a pretty good introduction to both Generators and Async/Await by the end of this chapter.